Vietnam.vn - Nền tảng quảng bá Việt Nam

 The combination of human brain cells and computer technology creates a system capable of learning, adapting and processing data in ways never before possible.

 According to Cortical Labs, CL1 is a self-contained system that requires no additional hardware or external support to keep the neurons alive.
-However, due to their biological properties, these cells can only last for about six months before needing to be replaced.
+However, due to their biological nature, these cells can only last for about six months before needing to be replaced.

 The product is primarily aimed at artificial intelligence and data science researchers.
 In addition to the physical version, Cortical Labs also offers the CL1 via a cloud platform, allowing scientists to remotely access and deploy code across multiple CL1 devices.
 However, sustainability issues remain as the short lifespan of the cells requires constant replacement, making long-term research challenging.